Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/capture-app.en.md

 ![terminal](/images/dev-section/new-terminal-bash.png)

-- Run the command below
+- Run the commands below

 ```
 cd capture-app
 mvn clean package
 ```

-Check that there are no errors and move on to the next section.
+Check that there are no errors then close the terminal.